-Norway is a treasure trove of adventure and natural beauty, so it’s absolutely a must to include this on your Europe itinerary!
+Norway is a treasure trove of adventure and natural beauty, so it’s absolutely a must to include this on your Eurotrip!

 Besides, visiting this country will remain to be ideal NO matter the season.
-For sure, if I were to come back here again, I aim to go to the north!
+For sure, if I were to come back here again, I aim to go to the north for yet another Norway road trip itinerary!
 I also plan to visit sometime during winter so that I could see the Northern Lights.

 Aaah… I can’t wait!